Beside Lincoln Cathedral lie the time-ravaged but still imposing ruins of the 12th-century Bishops' Palace, gutted by parliamentary...

 Lincoln Cathedral information

-Towering over Lincoln like a medieval skyscraper, Lincoln's magnificent cathedral is a breathtaking representation of divine power on earth.
+Towering over the city like a medieval skyscraper, Lincoln's magnificent cathedral is a breathtaking representation of divine power on earth.
 The great tower rising above the crossing is the third-highest in England at 83m, but in medieval times, a lead-encased wooden spire added a further 79m, topping even the great pyramids of Giza.
-One-hour guided tours (free with admission) take place at least twice daily; there are also tours of the roof and tower (£4, book in advance).
+One-hour guided tours (included in admission) take place at least twice daily; there are also tours of the roof and tower (£4, book in advance).

 The vast interior of the church is too large for modern congregations – services take place instead in St Hugh's Choir , a church within a church running east from the crossing.
 The choir stalls are accessed through a magnificent carved stone screen; look north to see the stunning rose window known as the Dean's Eye (c 1192), mirrored to the south by the floral flourishes of the Bishop's Eye (1330).
 There's more stained glass in the three Services Chapels in the North Transept.